Ericode99/lab02/README.md

 ### Decisions Taken

-- we use the prettytable to formate and output the data of the dictionary returned by `get_funciton_data`
+- we use the prettytable to formate and output the data of the dictionary returned by `get_function_data`